 Pre-Symposium Intensives

-Our 2023 Pre-Symposium Intensives feature six three-hour classes offering in-depth information about unique topics presented by noted herbal practitioners and researchers.
+Our 2024 Pre-Symposium Intensives feature five three-hour classes offering in-depth information about topics presented by noted herbal practitioners and researchers.
 You will find descriptions of the individual Intensives below.
 Click on the speaker's name to access their bio.

 Afternoon (1:00pm-4:00pm)